sammi-njine/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 15 line counting
 Task 16
-Task 17 is for displaying lines in a file that don't contain a pattern
+Task 17 is for displaying lines in a file that don't contain a pattern Task 22 on sorting items in a file